lmilius/vscode-settings/README.md

 1. YAML Support by Red Hat (YAML) author is Red Hat
 1. Python
 1. IntelliJ IDEA Keybindings
+    - Also need to remove keybindings on "alt+left" and "alt+right" for previousEditor and nextEditor so that navigateBack and navigateForward works correctly

 copy the following files into the respective directories: